lsi-lastem/cloud-integration-api/docs/overview.md

 The API allows you to:

 - Retrieve the **list of available devices and their associated measures** in your application.
-- Download **time-series data** for selected devices, measures, and time ranges (max 31 days per request, max 5 devices per request).
+- Download **time-series data** for selected devices, measures, and time ranges.

+## API limits

+To ensure optimal performance and fair usage across all users, the following limits apply to API requests:

+- Maximum 5 stations per API call
+- Maximum 5 API calls per station
+- Maximum data request range: 31 consecutive days

 ## How it Works